Updated at 11:45 am EST on Jan. 28, 2021

 To preserve his fragile ego, Donald Trump contrived a lie — one of more than 30,000 he told during his presidency — about widespread electoral fraud, that was embraced by Republican leaders and right-wing media who repeated it so often, it was accepted as fact by the party’s base that largely resides in a closed information bubble.
 This fake news, in turn, motivated thousands to storm the Capitol to stop Congress from certifying Biden as the nation’s legitimate president.

 The attack failed, but still involved those who enjoy the public’s trust — politicians, law enforcement as well as current and former military members.
 They’re among the tens of millions who believe Biden isn’t the country’s legitimate president, a claim intended to undercut his efficacy and justify further violence.

-More depressing, hours after the seat of American democracy was desecrated by a violent mob seeking to harm Vice President Pence, Speaker Pelosi and others, 147 Republican members still voted for the lie.
+More depressing, hours after the seat of American democracy was desecrated by a violent mob seeking to harm Vice President Pence, House Speaker Nancy Pelosi and others, 147 Republican members still voted for the lie.
 Lawmakers who staunchly preach American exceptionalism suspended principle — critical to a guardrail institution — to avoid political heat from an autocratic president and his virulent base.